motss/jsmodern/src/array/API_REFERENCE.md

 #### binarySearch(x)

 Binary searches this sorted array for a given element.
 Returns the index of the matching element if the value is found, otherwise, `-1` indicates no match for `x`.
-If there are multiple matches, then any one of the matches could be returned. _Note that this function will not check if the `sortedArray` is always sorted.
-Passing an unsorted array will produce expected result._
+If there are multiple matches, then any one of the matches could be returned. _Note that this function will not check if the array is always sorted.
+Passing an unsorted array will produce the expected result._

 ```ts
 const s = [0, 1, 1, 1, 1, 2, 3, 5, 8, 13 , 21, 34, 55]